LiZhang2021/Blockchain/PHD Papers/Double_Spending Analysis of DAG_based Blockchain in Wireless Blockchain Network/Double_Spending Analysis of DAG_based Blockchain in Wireless Blockchain Network.md

    \mu' = \min\{\mu, \frac{m}{nh}\}.
     \end{aligned}
   \right.$$
 where $m$ is the maximum number of transactions of a packet that can be broadcast in wireless channel at once.
-In each time interval, the propabilities that a new transaction is issued by honest node and attacker are as follows:
+In each time interval, the propabilities that a new transaction is issued by honest nodes and attacker are as follows:
 $$\left\{
   \begin{aligned}
    p = \frac{(n-1)\lambda'}{(n-1)\lambda' + \mu'},\\